oloid-design/J-Link_Test/README.md

 This little program is more or less a helper to to test the J-Link synchronous enviroment.

+## TestJLinkAPI

-TestJLinkAPI: This program checks all necessary points of the enviroment.
+This program checks all necessary points of the enviroment.

 - Is Creo running?
 - Is more then one Creo running?
 Maybe a problem if you want to use asynchronous connections.
 - Which java version is used?